pgogy/openattribute-wordpress_post/readme.txt

 e.g.

-1. Upload the contents of the zip (including the folder - called 'openattribute-for-wordpress') to the `/wp-content/plugins/` directory
+1. Upload the contents of the zip (including the folder - called 'openattribute') to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Visit the settings page for the plugin - No other configuration is required.